ztyyLV/web-twain-docs/getstarted/helloworld.md

 # Build the HelloWorld Page

-> Before you start, please make sure you’ve downloaded and installed the latest version of `DWT`.
+> Before you start, please make sure you’ve downloaded and installed the latest version of `Dynamic Web TWAIN`.
 If you haven’t done so, you can get the 30-day free trial installer [here](https://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx).

 The following steps show you how to create your first web-based scanning application in a few minutes!